 Then in 2015, the Society started laying track another 300 yards into Corwen Station, which was being restored to its former glory.
 This phase involved the removal of a bridge over a narrow roadway, infilling the roadway gap and restoring embankment.

-The Society’s advisors chose to use Jablite Geofoam.
+The Society’s advisers chose to use Fillmaster.
 Its light weight allowed it to be delivered easily on site and then fitted into position while the bridge was still in place.
 This was an important consideration: the bridge was needed concurrently for construction access in laying the track.

 The ground having been prepared with a bed of sand covered by an impermeable membrane, the blocks were assembled under the bridge to fill the gap.
 When in position they were covered over with another membrane, in preparation for the final phase – removal of the bridge and landscaping of the embankment.